bosun-monitor/bosun/docs/system_configuration.md

 Example: `UnknownThreshold = 5`

 ### Ping
-If set to `true`, Bosun will ping every value of the host tag that it has indexed (TODO: link to an explanation of indexing) and record that value to your TSDB.
+If set to `true`, Bosun will ping every value of the host tag that it has indexed and record that value to your TSDB.
 It currently only support OpenTSDB style data input, which is means you must use either OpenTSDB or Influx with the OpenTSDB endpoint on Influx configured.

 Example:
 `Ping = true`